-- 21.1 The registration process should include a positive age affirmation by the new customer as well as providing date of birth, e.g. over 18 check box. - 21.2 Licensees' Terms and Conditions should make it clear that identity documents may be required to verify the member's age and identity and release winnings. - 21.3 Licensees may place reliance on payment methods which are reserved for and only accessible to over 18s, so long as licensees have conducted necessary assessment of the same to ensure they have rigorous age verification systems in place themselves. - A licensees' age verification system should include an element of objective validation via a verification service, such as that provided by specialist identity verification companies or through direct reference to reliable documentation, for example a passport, driving licence or birth certificate.
-Staff should be appropriately trained in age verification procedures. - 21.5 Age verification processes should be commensurate with the age confirmation facilities available in relevant jurisdictions.
-Where possible they should be completed before the earlier of 48 hours from registration or making cumulative deposits of EURO 500 or its equivalent ("age verification period").
-Unsuccessful age verification should lead to the account being supervised and then reviewed, restricted or suspended until procedures establish the age of the customer as over 18. - 21.6 During the age verification period: - Customers may be able to deposit funds and participate in gaming, however, they will not be able to withdraw any deposits or winnings until they are confirmed as over 18; and,
+- 21.1.
+The registration process should include a positive age affirmation by the new customer as well as providing date of birth, e.g. over 18 check box. - 21.2.
+Licensees' Terms and Conditions should make it clear that identity documents may be required to verify the member's age and identity and release winnings. - 21.3.
+Licensees may place reliance on payment methods which are reserved for and only accessible to over 18s, so long as licensees have conducted necessary assessment of the same to ensure they have rigorous age verification systems in place themselves. - 21.4.
+A licensees' age verification system should include an element of objective validation via a verification service, such as that provided by specialist identity verification companies or through direct reference to reliable documentation, for example a passport, driving license or birth certificate.
+Staff should be appropriately trained in age verification procedures. - 21.5.
+Age verification processes should be commenced at account opening and must furthermore be completed within 30 days of first deposit or before the customer wagers more than an equivalent of EUR 2,000 of their own funds (as opposed to recycled winnings) and before any money is paid out ("age verification period").
+Unsuccessful age verification should lead to the account being supervised and then reviewed, restricted or suspended until procedures establish the age of the customer as over 18. - 21.6.
+During the age verification period: - Customers may be able to deposit funds and participate in gaming, however, they will not be able to withdraw any deposits or winnings until they are confirmed as over 18; and,

-- Any deposited funds must be available for prompt return if it becomes apparent that the customer is/was underage where stakes (includes entry fee, bets and wagers) should be voided. - 21.7 Where there is no evidence of fraud, deposits should be returned to an underage customer.
+- Any deposited funds must be available for prompt return if it becomes apparent that the customer is/was underage where stakes (includes entry fee, bets and wagers) should be voided. - 21.7.
+Where there is no evidence of fraud, deposits should be returned to an underage customer.
 Reimbursement is not expected to leave the underage customer any better than 'neutral' in terms of their gaming activity.
-Any winnings to be paid in respect of such gaming shall be forfeited to the Commission, provided that any winnings paid or payable to the person before the license holder became aware that the participant was under the minimum permitted age shall not be forfeited to the Commission. - 21.8 Where licensees are satisfied that an underage customer has breached the underage prohibition and participated in gaming, the licensees should suspend the relevant account(s) and report the case to the Commission.
-Consideration should be given to providing underage gamers with the contact details of a gaming support organisation. - 21.9 A record should be kept of all accounts and gaming transactions affected by the participation of persons underage.
-A description of the event/circumstance(s) that resulted in the account and associated gaming being permitted should also be recorded. - 21.10 Licensees should have a clear, documented policy which is applicable in the event that an underage individual is identified. - 21.11 Game design and/or game features shall not be of a nature that is primarily appealing to or associated with under 18's. - 21.12 In addition to reliance on certain payment methods as described in Paragraph 21.3 above to verify age, licensees may use a balance of personal, technical, financial or other data, including third party data and data provided by the customer, to establish age verification.
+Any winnings to be paid in respect of such gaming shall be forfeited to the Commission, provided that any winnings paid or payable to the person before the license holder became aware that the participant was under the minimum permitted age shall not be forfeited to the Commission. - 21.8.
+Where licensees are satisfied that an underage customer has breached the underage prohibition and participated in gaming, the licensees should suspend the relevant account(s) and report the case to the Commission.
+Consideration should be given to providing underage gamers with the contact details of a gaming support organisation. - 21.9.
+A record should be kept of all accounts and gaming transactions affected by the participation of persons underage.
+A description of the event/circumstance(s) that resulted in the account and associated gaming being permitted should also be recorded. - 21.10.Licensees should have a clear, documented policy which is applicable in the event that an underage individual is identified. - 21.11.Game design and/or game features shall not be of a nature that is primarily appealing to or associated with under 18's. - 21.12.In addition to reliance on certain payment methods as described in Paragraph 21.3 above to verify age, licensees may use a balance of personal, technical, financial or other data, including third party data and data provided by the customer, to establish age verification.
 A record of that methodology and its outcomes should be maintained.